ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

   * [11.1 Data retention policies](#111-data-retention-policies-) _(REG_FR_11.1)_
   * [11.2 Machine Retirement](#112-machine-retirement-) _(REG_FR_11.2)_

-## 1. User Services [**[↑]**](#table-of-content)
+## 1. Operator Services [**[↑]**](#table-of-content)
-### 1.1 User on-boarding [**[↑]**](#table-of-content)
+### 1.1 Operator on-boarding [**[↑]**](#table-of-content)

 When a Registration Officer or Supervisor logs in a client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
 This locally stored data helps to authenticate a supervisor or Registration officer to work in offline mode (when the client is not connected to the server).
 #### A. Map registration officers and supervisors to a client machine.
-Initially, a machine will have no users on boarded.
-The first Registration Officer/Supervisor will be on boarded by an administrator or from the backend.
-Thereafter this Registration Officer/Supervisor can onboard other users.
+Initially, a machine will have no operators on boarded.
+The first operator will be on boarded by an administrator or from the backend.
+Thereafter this operator can onboard other operators.
 1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine.
 1. Allows the system to receive the request for mapping a registration officer / supervisor to the client machine with selected data.
-   * Fields selected on the UI include user, status, fingerprints, and irises.
+   * Fields selected on the UI include operator, status, fingerprints, and irises.
-   * The list of users will include only active users.
-The system does not show users who are blacklisted or decommissioned.
+   * The list of operators will include only active operators.
+The system does not show operators who are blacklisted or decommissioned.
-   * The list of users do not include users who are already mapped to the machine.
+   * The list of operators do not include those operators, who are already mapped to the machine.
    * All 10 fingerprints are captured and authenticated with the server.
 The machine must be online for this authentication.
    * The system then validates the fingerprint quality threshold is met.
    * The system then validates the number of successful fingerprint authentications is greater than or equal to the config setting of fingerprint authentications required.